tomjoht/tomjoht.github.io/_restapicourse/restapi2_0.md

 ## You have a new endpoint to document

 The project manager calls you over and says they have a new API for you to document for the next release.
-(By "API," the manager really just means a new endpoint to the existing API.)
+(By "API," the manager really just means a new endpoint to the existing API.
+Some APIs like [Alchemy API](http://www.alchemyapi.com/api/) even refer to each endpoint as an API.)

 "Here's the wiki page that contains all the data," the manager says.